 by Fai Nur

 As students geared towards providing solutions to create social change, most of you probably hear a lot about the concept of development.
 For example, some of your projects might be based in countries that are considered “underdeveloped,” or your projects might help solve a problem that stems from a global development issue.
 In 2014, the United Nations created the “Official Agenda for Sustainable Development” which outlined 17 goals to hopefully achieve before 2030.
 These goals ranged from eliminating poverty to combatting climate change.
 The United Nations also provided its own definition of global development as “development that promotes prosperity and economic opportunity, greater social well-being, and protection of the environment."
 Many would agree that this definition is a wonderfully succinct way of explaining an expansive idea.
-However, some scholars have their own thoughts and definitions for global development, and the diversity of views provides us the knowledge to challenge or justify our own viewpoints on global development.
+However, some scholars have their own thoughts and definitions for global development, and the diversity of views provides us the knowledge to challenge or justify our own viewpoints on the subject.

 However, another opposing definition of development places the concept in a negative light.
-Mexican activist Gustavo Esteva is one of the most well-known advocates of post-development, which defines development as an idea that is forced onto “underdeveloped” nations in Latin America, Asia and Africa by the Western world.
+Mexican activist Gustavo Esteva is one of the most well-known advocates of post-development, which defines development as an idea that is forced onto “underdeveloped” nations in Latin America, Asia and Africa by the West.
 These Western standards are a way for “developed” countries to control and exercise their dominance over poorer nations.
 Essentially, in Esteva’s point of view, development is a ethnocentric idea that doesn’t take into account what underdeveloped nations determine as development.
 Unlike Sen, he believes that people are truly free to determine their objective interests when they are free from Western influence.